JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 Todd was dressed up in some improvised outfit that consisted of some kind of crappy ape costume; unzipped front and no ape head.
 Just his sweaty long-haired head.

-“Isn’t this great!” he said while bobbing out of sync with the eletronic skronk playing trhough the sound system.
+“Isn’t this great!” he said while bobbing out of sync with the electronic skronk playing through the sound system.
 I turned around and saw some people come downstairs, look around and then head back upstairs.

 Todd and I were DJ WhatTheFucks’ only audience at that moment.
 “I can’t believe they got him!” he said, bobbing some more and taking some drags off of the cigarette in his driving glove covered hand.